Paris – The 10 Best Art Museums

 10. Musée des Arts décoratifs

-In 2022, the Museum of Decorative Arts in Paris honored the entire body of work created by the Italian designer Elsa Schiaparelli, and opening on November 29, 2023 the museum will focus on the oeuvre of Iris van Herpen (born in 1984), the fashion designer from the Netherlands considered one of the most avant-garde figures of her generation.
+In 2023 the museum focused on the oeuvre of Iris van Herpen (born in 1984), the fashion designer from the Netherlands considered one of the most avant-garde figures of her generation, and in 2022 the Museum of Decorative Arts in Paris honored the entire body of work created by the Italian designer Elsa Schiaparelli.

 SHOCKING!
 Elsa Schiaparelli’s Surreal Worlds